Now that’s a view worth protecting!

 History of Glass Railing:

 Even though glass railing has a contemporary look it has been around for a long time.
 The first patent for glass rail technology appeared in the late 1960s and became a mainstream addition to the building codes in the 1980s.
-Glass railing has become a popular alternative to traditional mechanical rail, cable rail, and welded rail because of its contemporary design.
-Glass railing is used in commercial and residential structures.
+Since then it has become a popular alternative to traditional mechanical rail, cable rail, and welded rail because of its contemporary design.
+Plus it is used in commercial and residential structures.
 Due to the technology and engineering required, it is not the least expensive option for your design, but it will offer the best view.

 Construction of Glass Railing: